Photographs of an Elderly Indigenous Couple

 “Now, as I told you, this man did not like any other person to catch the fish, and if he found other men had been fishing in his river, my, he was mad!
 He wanted to have all the fish for himself, so that he could trade them to the other Indians for blankets, clothes and food.

-“When Tow-kau-ahl was very, very old his sister died, and then he and his brothers went to live on an Island near Seymore Narrows, and soon after that they, too, all died, and now thee are none of my people who know how to charm the fish!.”
+“When Tow-kau-ahl was very, very old his sister died, and then he and his brothers went to live on an Island near Seymore Narrows, and soon after that they, too, all died, and now there are none of my people who know how to charm the fish!.”

 References